rockymadden/stringmetric/readme.md

 metaphoneMetric abc xyz
 ```

-Get the phonetic representation of "abc" via the metaphone phonetic algorithm.
+Get the phonetic representation of "abc" using the Metaphone phonetic algorithm.
 ```shell
 metaphoneAlgorithm abc
 ```